mixnumg/gcl/README.md

-# GCL: Guided Conversation Language for LLM Work
+# GCL - Guided Conversation Language for LLM Work
 *A lightweight notation for guiding your interactions with Large Language Models (LLMs)*

 `gcl-core.yaml` | License: CC-BY-4.0